 - Transfer the newly created .apc directory to your host.

 - If the Streamline Data view is not already open, select Window > Show View > Other > DS-5 > Streamline Data.

 - Click the Edit Locations... button in the upper right of the Streamline Data View.

 - Choose the directory that contains the .apc directory that you transferred from your target.

-- Double-click on the .apc directory in the Streamline Data view to open the Analyze dialog box.
+- If you want to define image files for better data in the report views, double-click on the .apc directory in the Streamline Data view to open the Analyze dialog box.